 - Difference Between Corn And Calluses

-Why only on the feet?
+Why corn are only seen on the feet?

 Why won’t it go?

 The lesions of the corn are very stubborn and they get open on wearing sandals and foot wears, due to this apart from applying corn plaster they don’t go on its own.
 Below the corn there is a mass of inflamed tissue known as bursa which is formed due to rubbing of the tissue.
 Bursa is formed because of the rubbing of the tissue but it increases the pressure below corn due to which it appears to be prominent.